kasperp/angular-react/README.md

 ```

 ## reactDirective service
-With the `reactDirective` service you can create named directives based on React components.
-The service function the name of the React component as argument.
+With the `reactDirective` service you can create named directives backed by React components.
+The service takes the name of the React component as argument.

 ```javascript
 app.directive( 'hello', function( reactDirective ) {